 Directors who retire or substantially change their principal position of employment are required to tender their resignation from the Board to the Governance and Nominating Committee, which the Committee then considers and recommends to the Board whether to accept or reject the resignation.
-In 2019, Mamatha Chamarthi offered her resignation from the Board in connection with her offer to become the Chief Information Officer - North America and Asia Pacific of FCA Fiat Chrysler.
-The Governance and Nominating Committee, together with the other non-executive directors other than Ms. Chamarthi, determined not to accept Ms. Chamarthi's resignation in consideration of the expansive experience provided by her new role at FCA Fiat Chrysler and the unique perspective such experience would provide on the Board, as well as other relevant matters.
+In 2020, Kenneth Fisher offered his resignation from the Board in connection with his departure from Noble Energy as a result of its acquisition by Chevron Corporation.
+The Governance and Nominating Committee, together with the other non-executive directors other than Mr. Fisher, determined not to accept Mr. Fisher's resignation in consideration of his years of business, strategy, mergers and acquisitions, and extensive financial management experience, along with his significant experience in the oil and gas industry, his leadership roles and corporate governance experience and other relevant matters.
+As further described below, Mr. Fisher resigned from the Board in 2021 when he became our Executive Vice President and Chief Financial Officer effective February 1, 2021.

-Succession Protocols
+Succession Planning